ysbaddaden/earl/README.md

 supervisor.start
 ```

-Now if the producer ever crashes, it will be restarted.
-You can test this by
+Now if the producer crashes, it will be restarted.
+You can test this by adding a
-adding a random `raise "chaos monkey"` into the `Producer#call` loop.
-The error
+random `raise "chaos monkey"` into the `Producer#call` loop.
+The error will be
-will be logged, the producer restarted and the application continue on.
+logged, the producer restarted and the application continue running.

 #### Pool

-The `Earl::Pool(A, M)` agent starts and spawns a fixed size pool of agents of
+The `Earl::Pool(A, M)` agent spawns a fixed size list of agents of type `A`, to
-type `A` to which we can dispatch messages (of type `M`) in a exactly-once way.
+which we can dispatch messages (of type `M`).
+Messages are delivered to a single
+worker of the pool in an exactly-once manner.
+This is different from
-This is the opposite of `Earl::Registry` which broadcasts a message to all
+`Earl::Registry` that broadcasts a message to all registered agents.
-registered agents, `Earl::Pool` will dispatch a message to a single worker,
-which can be any worker in the pool.

 Whenever a worker agent crashes, the pool will recycle and restart it.
 A worker
-can stop properly, but should only do so when asked to.
+can stop normally, but it should only do so when asked to stop.

-Worker agents (of type `A`) are expected to be capable to be sent messages of
+Worker agents (of type `A`) must be capable to receive messages of type `M`.
-type `M`, that is to include `Earl::Mailbox(M)`, as well as to override their
+I.e. they include `Earl::Mailbox(M)` or `Earl::Artist(M)`.
+They must also
-`#reset` method to properly reset an agent.
+override their `#reset` method to properly reset an agent.

-Note that `Earl::Pool` will replace the workers' Mailbox, so they all share a
+Note that `Earl::Pool` will replace the workers' mailbox.
+All workers then share
-single `Channel(M)` to allow the exactly-once delivery of messages.
+a single `Channel(M)` for an exactly-once delivery of messages.

 For example: